m3m1l/ex-panda/README.md

 ## Configuration

 Ex-panda now has a very limited GUI.
-Abbreviations can be added in the main window.
-Just add the abrreviation name in the left input entry, target in the right and press "add new".
+Abbreviations can be added and removed in the main app window.

+To add one, add the abbreviation name in the left input entry, target in the right and press "add new".
+To remove, add the currently existing abbreviation name in the left input entry and press "Remove one".
 If abbreviation already exists, but the target is different, the target will be updated upon pressing the "add new" button.
 As of now the window can't be scrollable so if you have many abbreviations they won't show up.
-Also, abbreviations can't be removed (yet), if you want to remove one you need to do it manually by from the "abbreviations.json" file (make sure it's formatted properly).

 **It's highly recommended to add a special character like _ at the beginning of your abbreviations to avoid accidental text expansions.**